Hub-OS/documentation-website/docs/01-client/04-lua-api/01-entity-api/01-entity.md

 ### `entity:set_facing(direction)`

+Returns the facing [Direction](/client/lua-api/field-api/direction) of the entity.

+Used by the engine to resolve how to display the visual based on perspective.
+This should be set to either `Direction.Left` or `Direction.Right` generally.

-Sets the facing [Direction](/client/lua-api/field-api/direction) of the entity, used by attacks to decide which direction to move in.
+Many mods use this to decide which direction to move in.

 ### `entity:team()`